NumbersAlpha/SQL-Relational-Databases/README.md

 where Animal_Adoption.state = 'housed'
 order by age

 ### Aggregation + Grouping: Finds the average age of a female / male cat and dog.
-If you get influenced by others decisions.
+If you get influenced by other people.

 select Animal_Type.type, Animal_Gender.gender, count(*), Animal_Adoption.state, avg(age) from Animal